Kalibangan: Fire altars

-At Kalibangan, fire altars have been discovered, similar to those found at Lothal which S.R.
-Rao thinks could have served no other purpose than a ritualistic one.
+At Kalibangan, fire altars have been discovered, similar to those found at Lothal which Shikaripura Rao thinks could have served no other purpose than a ritualistic one.
 These altars suggest fire worship.
 It is the only Indus Valley Civilization site where there is no evidence to suggest the worship of the mother goddess.

 Within the fortified citadel complex, the southern half contained many (five or six) raised platforms of mud bricks, mutually separated by corridors.
 Stairs were attached to these platforms.
 Vandalism of these platforms by brick robbers makes it difficult to reconstruct the original shape of structures above them but unmistakable remnants of oval fire-pits of burnt bricks for have been found, with a sacrificial post (cylindrical or with rectangular cross-section, sometimes bricks were laid upon each other to construct such a post) in the middle of each pit and sacrificial terracotta cakes in all these fire-pits.
 Houses in the lower town also contain similar altars.
 Burnt charcoals have been found in these fire-pits.
 The structure of these fire-altars is reminiscent of altars, but the analogy may be coincidental, and these altars are perhaps intended for some specific (perhaps religious) purpose by the community as a whole.
 In some fire-altars remnants of animals have been found, which suggest a possibility of animal-sacrifice.

 The official website of ASI reports : "Besides the above two principle [sic] parts of the metropolis there was also a third one-a moderate structure situated upwards of 80 m e. of the lower town containing four to five fire altars.
 This lonely structure may perhaps have been used for ritual purposes."
 Thus, fire-altars have been found in three groups: public altars in the citadel, household altars in lower town, and public altars in a third separate group.
 A short distance from fire altars, a well and remnants of a bathing place were found, suggesting ceremonial bath was a part of rituals.